Embassy, Emigrants, and Englishmen

 ...a long anticipated treatise which fills a large gap in historical and ecclesiastical studies concerning the Orthodox presence and activity in the West

-...both ecclesiastical and secular historians will be grateful ... for this extensive presentation.
+...both ecclesiastical and secular historians will be grateful ... for this extensive presentation.+Mark

 Archbishop of Berlin, Germany and Great Britain